All Episodes

 Where are the jobs?

-Uh says Americans should be unhinged by this decision.
+But basically, here's now Rick Perry says Americans should be unhinged by this decision.

-That sources say we'll call for a rejection of the Keystone pipeline.
+Asked about the decision expected from the State Department that sources say will call for a rejection of the Keystone pipeline.

 I hope Americans will really become unhinged with this decision.

-It's a really bad decision for our country for energy independence.
+It's a really bad decision for our country, for energy independence.

 In a sane world, people would be.